top of page

-Work During Cooler Hours
+Work During Cooler Weather Hours

 Whenever possible, schedule your painting tasks during the early morning or late evening when temperatures are lower.
 Auburn, WA experiences its hottest weeks in late July and early August, with temperatures often exceeding 90°F.